HomeSoftware

 The initial idea was (pretty) simple: for every individual filter, give it a binary number based on its current state.
 Then concatenate those binary segments to get one number representing all the filters in the view, and convert it to a base-64 hash to shorten it.
 This diagram might help illustrate the process:

 When it's time to parse a URL, the hash gets converted back into binary, then that number is split into segments (at the same points as concatenation).
-Each binary segment is used to assign a value back to its filter, and we've completed the conversion back.
+Each binary segment is used to assign a value back to its filter, and the conversion back is complete.

 Some filters were more complicated than that (I'm still not sure encoding the group sort order isn't some form of witchcraft),1 but the resulting algorithm is pretty cool.
 It's even used to encode the views stored on your device so they take up less space.